suhailkakar/blog.suhailkakar.com/cl7m0t20800s8gznvejbkfzch.md

 - Ethereum development environment: Hardhat
 - Layer 2 blockchain: Polygon

+You can find the final code of the application [here](https://github.com/suhailkakar/Decentralized-YouTube).

 ## Prerequisites

 Before you start with the tutorial make sure you have [Node.js](https://nodejs.org/en/) v14 or greater, and the [Metamask](https://metamask.io/download/) browser extension installed on your machine.